ioccc-src/winner/2006/monge/README.md

 - Many SDL identifiers are hardcoded as number, this is safe up to ABI incompatibility.
-- Better optimization could be done treating known real numbers as just one double, instead of adding a 0 imaginary part to treat them as complex numbers.
+- Better optimization could be done treating known real numbers as just one `double`, instead of adding a 0 imaginary part to treat them as complex numbers.
 - There should be some way to switch from Mandelbrot to Julia with chosen parameter.

 ### Spoiler

-Sure, I don't want to deprive you of the pleasure of digging into the infernal mess created by my corrupted mind (writing this remark I noticed that I was ending sentences with ';' instead that with '.', and I worried for my sanity), but just in case...
+Sure, I don't want to deprive you of the pleasure of digging into the infernal mess created by my corrupted mind (writing this remark I noticed that I was ending sentences with ';' instead of with '.', and I worried for my sanity), but just in case...

 I used many obfuscation techniques, including a few ones that are different from the tricks used in most common IOCCC program